aido/AidoATP/README.md

 ==========================================

 If we have 100 ticks in our ticker.
-If of those ticks 60 were up and 40 were down the trendarrow will be +20, the market is now trending up.
+If of those ticks 60 were up and 40 were down the trendarrow will be +20; the Advance/Decline alogrithm has determined that the market is now trending up.
-During that same time there were 75 instances where the bidArrow went up and 25 where it went down, the bidArrow is now+50 The last trade was 10.25, the VWAP is 10.20.
-Now is a good time to sell because there is enormous pressure in the market to buy.
+During that same time there were 75 instances where the bidArrow went up and 25 where it went down, the bidArrow is now +50 If the last trade was 10.25 and the VWAP is 10.20; the Volume articipation algorithm (VWAP Cross) has determined that now is a good time to sell because there is enormous pressure in the market to buy.

 So how much do we sell?
 Let's assume we have 100 BTC.